ouya/docs/construct_2.md

 ![Insert Object](construct_2/image_9.png)

+The `onFailure` event provides error code and error message fields.

+* `OuyaSDK.errorCodeOnFailureInitOuyaPlugin` - The failure `error code` as a number

+* `OuyaSDK.errorMessageOnFailureInitOuyaPlugin` - The failure `error message` as a string

 ## Request Gamer Info

 The gamer info includes the gamer's username and unique identifier.
 Add an `OuyaSDK\Request Gamer Info` action.